 He commented that he has never seen any butterflies using it before in all the years he has lived there, yet he also found a Tortoiseshell nectaring on it too.The first butterfly he saw on the flowers the day before, he had thought was taking moisture from the leaves after the rain the previous night.

 As Brian also remarked, the blue of the subject against the rich orange flowers made for a stunning photograph.

-John found this beautiful male Common Blue on Fontmell Down on 3/06/18.
+MIchael photographed this beautiful Male Common Blue on Bournemouth Cliffs on 28/07/18.

 This butterfly’s wings are almost transparent as you can see through them to the flower buds it is nectaring on.